TykTechnologies/tyk-ci/auto/webhook-server/README.md

 ```

 ### Retrieving Stored Requests
-Send a GET request to `/requests/{id}` to retrieve the requests stored for a particular ID
+Send a GET request to `/requests/{id}` to retrieve the requests stored for a particular ID (ID is of string type)
 ```
 curl http://localhost:8080/requests/1
 ```